eralpship/web-dev-workshop/docs/tables.md

 +     />
     );
   }

   function countryCodeToFlag(countryCode: string) {
     ...
   }

   const AllServiceAreasQuery = gql`
     ...
   `;
 ```

-Now when you check `localhost:8000/hype` you should see about the same table.
-But you should be able to highlight rows, and when you click them you should see a console log at javascript terminal.
+Now when you check `localhost:8000/hype` you should be able to highlight rows and when you click them, you should see a console log at javascript terminal.

 ![clicking sa rows](assets/clicking-sa-rows.png)

-Final implementation of `ServiceAreaList.tsx` should be like this;
+Final implementation of `ServiceAreaList.tsx` should be like this:

 **src/components/ServiceAreaList.tsx**